 Generative Adversarial Networks (GANs)

 To understand synthetic data, it is also important to understand how they are synthesized.
-GANs refer to a class of deep learning models to generate synthetic clinical data.
+GANs refer to a class of deep-learning models that generate synthetic clinical data.
 Developed by Goodfellow and his colleagues in 2014 [3], GANs consist of two machine learning algorithms—the generator and the discriminator.
 To put it simply, the generator keeps generating data while the discriminator attempts to differentiate such data from real data.
-Over the course of this cycle, the generator gradually learns to create data close to real world counterparts, eventually generating data that the discriminator cannot differentiate at least 50% of the time, which would put the discriminator’s filtering attempts on par with guesswork [4].
+Over the course of this cycle, the generator gradually learns to create data close to real-world counterparts, eventually generating data that the discriminator cannot differentiate at least 50% of the time, which would put the discriminator’s filtering attempts on par with guesswork [4].

 Imaged above: How GAN generates synthetic data.